 Frequently asked questions

-Quick answers to the ten most-asked questions about ADO Pilot — credits, comments, quota, scopes, data handling, and more.
+Quick answers to the most-asked questions about ADO Pilot — credits, comments, quota, scopes, data handling, and more.

 Last updated

-Short answers to the ten questions we hear most often.
+Short answers to the questions we hear most often.
 Each one links to a deeper page if you want the full picture.

 What is a Review Credit (RC), and how many will my PR cost?